Dentinogenesis imperfecta: Radiographic presentation

-Presentation by sub-type of Dentinogenesis Imperfecta
+Presentation by subtype of Dentinogenesis Imperfecta

-Clinical and radiographic features can be categorised by the sub-type of dentinogenesis imperfecta (see Shield's Classification in the Classification section):
+Clinical and radiographic features can be categorised by the subtype of dentinogenesis imperfecta (see Shield's Classification in the Classification section):

 Type I

-Clinically, both the baby (primary) and adult (permanent) teeth often appear amber coloured and translucent, and show signs of severe attrition.
-Primary teeth have a more obvious appearance as they have a thinner layer of enamel overlying dentine, hence the abnormal color of dentine is more noticeable.
+Clinically, both the primary (baby) and permanent (adult) teeth often appear amber colored and translucent, and show signs of severe attrition.
+Primary teeth have a more obvious appearance as they have a thinner layer of enamel overlying dentin, thus the abnormal color of dentin is more noticeable.

-Radiographically, affected teeth have short and narrow roots, and obliterated pulps due to dentine hypertrophy before or shortly after tooth eruption.
+Radiographically, affected teeth have short and narrow roots, and obliterated pulps due to dentin hypertrophy before or shortly after tooth eruption.